standard-for-public-code/standard-for-public-code/criteria/documenting.md

 ## Developers and designers: what you need to do

-* Try to periodically understand what the non-source code in the codebase does
+* Check in regularly to understand how the non-source code in the codebase has changed
+* Give feedback on how to make non-source documentation more clear

 ## Further reading